Home Learning during School Closure

 Welcome to the Year 5/6 class page.
 Your teacher this year is Mr Roper and the classroom assistant is Mrs Elliott.

-Homework goes out on Wednesday and needs to be handed in next Wednesday.
-This gives you a full week including a weekend to get it done.
-You will need to:
+Homework goes out on Friday and needs to be handed in the following Wednesday.
+This gives you sufficient time to get it done.
+Most weeks you will need to:

-3) Spellings which will need to be written into a story
+2) Spellings which will need to be written into individual sentences (in context) or a short story.

 For help with spelling, there are plenty of really good interactive games and resources which can be found here and here.